Mercedita International Airport: 1990s expansion work

-Recent events
+2000s-2010

 After Ponce's mayor Rafael Cordero signed a contract to build a major seaport in the area, Mercedita's directors decided to expand the airport's runway to 8000 ft to accommodate anticipated growth in airline traffic.

 On 17 June 2005, JetBlue began daily, non-stop service between John F. Kennedy International Airport in New York and Mercedita Airport.
-On 17 November 2005, Continental Airlines also commenced non-stop service between Newark Liberty International Airport and Ponce.
+On 17 November 2005, Continental Airlines also commenced non-stop service, between Newark Liberty International Airport and Ponce.
 This service ended on 17 January 2008.
 On 3 June 2006, Delta Connection began servicing the airport, with twice-weekly, regional jet service to Atlanta, Georgia.
 The service ended on 20 January 2007.
 JetBlue has also added daily, non-stop service between Ponce and Orlando International Airport.

 During 2007, more passengers passed through the airport than the population of the entire city of Ponce itself.
 "Ponce's Mercedita airport served 251,000 passengers in 2007, an increase of 28% over the previous year."

 Passenger movement at the airport in FY 2008 was 278,911, a 1,228% increase over fiscal year 2003 and the highest of all the regional airports for that 5-year period.
 In February 2009, Ponce mayor María Meléndez sought transfer of the airport from the Puerto Rico central government to the Ponce Municipal government amidst discontent with the bureaucracy at the central government that could be avoided if the airport was locally managed.

 In early 2010, members of the Ponce Chamber of Commerce strongly criticized the Puerto Rico Ports Authority and its director Alvaro Pilar Villagran after failure to execute on a legally binding agreement of November 2008, whereby the Ports Authority agreed to an investment of $8 million to build an airport drainage system needed as part of any additional expansion work.

 In 2010, the Puerto Rico Ports Authority announced an investment of $7 million to extend Mercedita's runway to 8000 ft.
 Construction began in February 2011.
 In 2012 the Authority installed two boarding bridges among other terminal improvements.